 P. O. Box 208

-Once you have become a Volunteer, you will be able to get a box in your nearest city, town, or large trading center.
-If you live in a more populated area, you may be able to get your mail sent to your site.
-Many Volunteers share boxes in order to keep costs down and to alert one another as to when mail has arrived.
+Once you have become a Volunteer, you will be able to get a post office box in your nearest city, town, or large trading center.
+If you live in a more populated area, you may be able to get your mail sent to your community.
+Many Volunteers share post office boxes in order to keep costs down and to alert one another as to when mail has arrived.

-Before leaving the U.S., Volunteers find it useful to download applications that will make communicating easier.
+Before leaving the U.S., Peace Corps Volunteers find it useful to download applications that will make communicating easier.
 WhatsApp is the primary way in which Volunteers text and call each other in Malawi.
-Many Volunteer sites have decent enough service to receive and reply to WhatsApp messages or emails, but service may be spotty or you might only have service in certain rooms of your house or outside.
+Many Volunteers’ communities have decent enough service to receive and reply to WhatsApp messages or emails, but service may be spotty or you might only have service in certain rooms of your house or outside.

-All Volunteers must complete quarterly reports for the Peace Corps office.
-Although laptops are not required, they do make doing these reports, writing grants and lesson plans, or blogging and keeping track of media much easier.
+Peace Corps Trainees are highly recommended to bring their own laptops to Malawi.
+They do make completing required reports, writing grants and lesson plans, or blogging and keeping track of media much easier.
 However, please note that you will most likely need to travel to your nearest town or city in order to access the internet on your laptop.
-Most places in Malawi do not have wifi.
-In order to access the internet on a computer, you can hot spot off of your smart phone in an area that has excellent service, use a computer in an internet café, or buy units of internet at upscale hotels or restaurants in your nearest city.
+Most places in rural Malawi do not have wifi.
+In order to access the internet on a computer, you can hotspot off of your smart phone (if you are in an area that has excellent connectivity), use a computer in an internet café, or buy units of internet at upscale hotels or restaurants in your nearest city.

 Housing and Site Location

-During pre-service training, trainees stay with host families.
-Homestay is considered one of the most important aspects of the training program and is required for this period.
-During homestay, trainees will have language and cross-culture facilitators and technical trainers staying with them in the same villages.
+During pre-service training, Peace Corps Trainees live with host families.
+The homestay experience is considered one of the most important aspects of the training program as it greatly facilitates language and cross-cultural learning.

 The electric current in Malawi runs 220-240 volts, 50 cycles when it is on.
-You can buy a British-style converter/adapter before you leave the U.S., but they are also available to purchase in the city.
+You can buy a British-style converter/adapter before you leave the U.S., but they are also available to purchase in Malawian cities.

 Living Allowance and Money Management

-Volunteers receive a monthly allowance in kwacha, the local currency, that is sufficient to live at the level of the local people.
-The allowance covers food, housing, household supplies, clothing, transportation to and from work, utilities, recreation and entertainment, and incidental expenses.
-The living allowance is paid monthly into local bank accounts that Peace Corps sets up for you.
-Peace Corps Volunteers are expected to live at a level that is comparable with that of their host country counterparts.
-The Peace Corps discourages Volunteers from supplementing their living allowance with funds from home.
-However, Volunteers often wish to bring additional money for vacation travel to other countries.
-For this, credit cards, debit cards, and traveler's checks are preferable to cash.
+Peace Corps Volunteers receive a modest monthly allowance in Malawian kwacha, the local currency, in their local bank accounts.
+Because it is important for Volunteers to live at a level that is comparable with that of their community members, Peace Corps discourages Volunteers from supplementing their living allowance with funds from home.
+However, Peace Corps Volunteers often wish to bring additional money for vacation travel.
 The amount of money you bring depends on the amount of traveling you plan to do and where.

-Volunteers who are vegetarians will be able to eat well in Malawi after becoming familiar with local food items and their preparation.
-Most Malawians do not understand vegetarianism and will not normally be prepared to serve a vegetarian meal if you are a guest in their home.
-It is common for Malawians to share meat with a guest as a sign of respect because meat is expensive and usually eaten only on special occasions.
+Peace Corps Volunteers who are vegetarian or vegan will be able to eat well in Malawi after becoming familiar with local food items and their preparation.
+Some people may not be familiar with vegetarianism and may not be prepared to serve a vegetarian meal if you are a guest in their home.
+It is common for Malawians to share meat with a guest as a sign of respect, because meat is expensive and usually eaten only on special occasions.
 For this reason, make sure to let your host family, neighbors, and co-workers know as soon as possible about your eating habits.
-They will think it is a bit odd, but will be accepting and may ask lots of questions..
-Most vegetarian Volunteers have no difficulty after their initial adjustment.
+They may think it is a bit odd, but will be accepting and may ask lots of questions.

 The most common form of entertainment is social interaction among friends and neighbors.
 Malawians love to chat, sing, dance, and be together.
-If you enjoy soccer or netball, playing with locals will earn you many friends—regardless of your skill level.
+If you enjoy soccer or netball, playing these sports will earn you many friends—regardless of your skill level.

-Volunteers are encouraged to remain at their sites in order to integrate and develop relationships with their community, but during holiday time, Malawi offers many outdoor activities.
-We have excellent and varied hiking, several diverse beaches, plenty of game reserves, and sprawling tea estates.
-Volunteers also like to visit one another at site during vacation time or when working on projects together.
+Volunteers are encouraged to remain in their host communities in order to integrate and develop relationships with their neighbors and colleagues.
+But during holiday times, Malawi offers many outdoor activities, including hiking, diverse beaches, game reserves, and sprawling tea estates.
+Volunteers also like to visit one another during vacation time or when working on projects together.
 Trips to the city in order to re-stock or complete work via the internet will be coordinated with the programming staff.

 Malawi has a limited number of television stations, which offer a few local news segments and programming from South Africa and Europe.
 There are several FM radio stations, some of which play popular music.
 Many Volunteers bring or buy short-wave radios so that they can listen to international broadcasts (BBC, Voice of America, Radio Deuschewella, etc.).